 You can find planned dates for the reopening of public toilets on our public toilets reopening page

-From Friday 3rd July, all car parks including Duck Bay and Luss will reopen.
+From Friday 3rd July, all car parks including Duck Bay and Luss started to reopen.
 To help support communities, as a result of irresponsible parking in recent weeks and to ensure priority parking spaces are maintained, wardens will be actively monitoring our road network and car parks.
-From 11th July the enforcement of car parking charges will resume - find our more about reopening of car parks in our press release
+From 11th July the enforcement of car parking charges resumed - find our more about reopening of car parks in our press release

 In accordance with national guidelines, there will be signage reminding everyone of the measures they can take to remain safe and there will be increased litter collections.
 The Scottish Government website also provides information on staying safe and protecting others